 The CBR Driver Assessment Division is responsible for the ‘disqualification procedures’.
 Such a procedure can be initiated against people whose driving ability is suspected to be insufficient by the police, the public prosecutions department, or CBR.
 Around ten thousand driver assessments are initiated every year.
 Their main purpose is to improve road safety.

 CBR aims to be a highly customer-oriented organisation.
 The implementation of the online test reservation system, TOP Internet, is one successful contribution.
-Most driving schools in the Netherlands are connected to this system, and this helps keep the reservation terms for candidates to a minimum.
+Most driving schools, like us, in the Netherlands are connected to this system, and this helps keep the reservation terms for candidates to a minimum.
 CBR operates throughout the country, working as closely as possible to the customer.

 CBR is increasingly advising other European countries on driving tests.
 In addition, CBR works with other CIECA members on the harmonisation of traffic regulations and road safety in the EU.